In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 vortex 17 edit arrows

-Along with its name as a toroidal multi-layered magnet,
+Along with its name as a toroidal multi-layered electromagnet,

 The central axis spirals in to a still point in the middle, changes direction, and spirals out.